 The breweries 100-barrel copper brew house was recycled from two closed breweries in Germany, Ambrose Brutting Braü (Stoffelstein) and Magnus Braü (Kassendorf).

 Our land management is assisted with the help of some furry friends.
 Of Anderson Valley’s approximately 28 acres of grass, about 10% is “mowed” using a team of goats.
-A non-toxic pest control system (a cat named Crystal) guards the brew house and keeps rodents out.
+A non-toxic pest control system (a cat named Figaro) guards the brew house and keeps rodents out.